lkoepsel/AVR_C/README.md

 ### melody:
 Fundamentally, the same as the melody sketch on the Arduino website.
 The changes made are those required for standard C vs. the Arduino framework.

+### micros:
+Shows an example of using micros() to demonstrate how to measure time.
+Ticks are .5 microseconds, so a delay(10) would be 10 * 1000 / 2 = 5000 ticks.
+After 65,535 ticks, the clock rolls over to produce a Tock of milliseconds.
+To keep the overhead of printing/measuring to a minimum, the example stores the counts in an array.

 ### millis:
 Shows an example of using millis() to demonstrate the effectiveness of the delay command.
 Prints the time delta based on using a delay(1000).